What do you look for in a piece of poetry, prose, art, or music?

 We are interested in music, in every form that takes.
 More specifically: for the journal, we like pieces that make us rethink the issue’s theme, pieces that serve as incantations and invocations for melody.
 For the press, we like books that are different from anything we’ve ever published, books that introduce music into their lexicon in stunning and surprising ways.
 For the radio show, we like poems and songs that defy genre, account for the unaccountable, wake us up, soften, burn us whole.
+We generally gravitate to the lyrical over the straight-talking and the surreal over the down-to-earth—but also, we like to be surprised.

 What are your acceptance rates?